noellekimiko/alloy-ui-exercises/01-basics/README.md

 **Completed example: [07-node.html](https://github.com/eduardolundgren/alloy-ui-exercises/blob/master/01-basics/07-node.html)**

-## Show/Hide
+## 8. Show/Hide

 * In this exercise, we will create a element that can be dynamically hidden and shown.
-Set up your document as usual with the title and heading `AlloyUI - Show\Hide`.
+Set up your document as usual with the title and heading `AlloyUI - Show/Hide`.

 * Inside the `<body>`, we will create a `foo` element and a `<button>` to toggle its visibility on and off.